 Direct admission to the professional nursing program in the Bronson School of Nursing at Western Michigan University is very selective and highly competitive.
 Limited seats are available each fall semester.
 Students are considered for direct admission as the Bronson School of Nursing receives applications from WMU admissions.
-Those wishing to be considered for direct admission should apply no later than the Dec.
-31 of their senior year of high school.
+Those wishing to be considered for direct admission should apply no later than November 1 of their senior year of high school.

 To be considered for direct admission, high school graduates must:

 - Apply to WMU by the early application date, as defined by the University, and be accepted.

 - Demonstrate excellent academic performance in their high school curriculum, particularly in sciences.

 Selection criteria for direct admission to the professional nursing program include at least all of the following:

 - High school GPA of at least 3.6 or higher.

 - Composite SAT score at or above 1240 (or equivalent ACT score).

 - At least one year of high school chemistry (grades will be evaluated).